 In the United States, most competitive swimming pools are 25 yards long.
 This is the most standard length competition pool, and the one most commonly mistaken for an Olympic sized pool (by those who were not competitive swimmers).
 Most US high schools, public recreation centers, universities and YMCA's have 25-yard pools.
 Swimmers refer to this type of pool as "short course", or "short course yards".
 On paper, the acronym is SCY.

 For non-championship meets (recreational, high school and college dual meets), 6 lane SCY pools can be used.
 This allows 3 swimmers from each team, staggered by lane (1,3,5 vs. 2,4,6).
 Sanctioned championship meets, however, must have 8 lanes (or more).
-These pools are usually 42' or 45' wide, based on 7' lane widths, and whether or not there are gaps between outside lanes and the pool walls.
+These pools are usually at least 60 feet wide, based on 7' or 8' lane widths, and whether or not there are gaps between outside lanes and the pool walls.